Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

   - Integrated Windows Authentication (IWA)
   - Client Certificate (PKI)

-The Authenticator can be configured to support securely persisting credentials to they keychain.
+The Authenticator can be configured to support securely persisting credentials to the keychain.

 ## Behavior: